nhsbsa/nhsbsa-digital-playbook/src/development/coding-peer-review.md

 ---
 Here we define the process for reviewing changes in production code using Git and Gitlab.

+!!! warning This process is mandatory
-> __NB: This is a prescriptive process, and should not be deviated from without agreement from your Delivery Manager and Professional Lead__
+Only deviate with agreement from your Delivery Manager and Professional Lead !!!

 The high level process is: